algorandfoundation/algokit-cli/docs/cli/index.md

 ### --ide, --no-ide
 Whether to open an IDE for you if the IDE and IDE config are detected.
 Supported IDEs: VS Code.

+### --workspace, --no-workspace
+Whether to prefer structuring standalone projects as part of a workspace.

 ### -a, --answer <key> <value>